-Ares is performing manufacturing technology and know-how transfer to the Company over a period not to exceed two years from the effective date of the Ares Agreement.
-The Company recorded related party expense of \$0.5 million and \$1.7 million to Ares for these services during the three and six months ended June 30, 2022, respectively.
+Subsequent to the effective date of the Ares Agreement, Ares is performing manufacturing technology and know-how transfer to the Company.
+The Company recorded related party expense of \$0.9 million and \$1.1 million to Ares for these services during the three months ended March 31, 2023 and 2022, respectively.
 These amounts are included in research and development expenses on the condensed statements of operations and comprehensive loss.